xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

     <i>What would have happened had Neo chosen the blue pill?</i>
 </p>

-In time series, it is important to understand the counterfactual.
+In a ITS, it is important to understand the counterfactual.
 The counterfactual refers to what it would have occured to Y, had the policy intervention not happened.

 ---